-The Artizon Museum in Tokyo will present Jam Session: The Ishibashi Foundation Collection×Morimura Yasumasa M’s Gift of the Sea: Auto-Mythology, an exhibition of works by Yasumasa Morimura and Shiguru Aoki.
+The Artizon Museum in Tokyo will present Jam Session: The Ishibashi Foundation Collection×Morimura Yasumasa M’s Gift of the Sea: Auto-Mythology, an exhibition of works by Yasumasa Morimura and Shigeru Aoki.

 Jam Sessions are joint performances by the Ishibashi Foundation Collection and contemporary artists.
 For their second session, the museum welcomes Yasumasa Morimura.
 Since 1985, when he produced a self-portrait photograph in which he had dressed himself to resemble van Gogh’s self-portrait, Morimura has continued to create “self-portrait-ish works” in which he disguises himself as the person in a painting or photograph, choosing sources from diverse periods and cultures and recreates it, adding his own interpretations.